The Science of Chyavanprash: The Ayurvedic Herbal Jam

-Chyavanprash is like the multivitamin of Ayurveda—many Ayurvedic and Indian families incorporate it into their daily routine to promote health and longevity.
+Chyavanprash is like the multivitamin of Ayurveda—in India, many families incorporate it into their daily routine to promote health and longevity.
 But what’s the big deal?
 Why has this ancient formulation withstood the test of time?

 ORAC 5.0 Chyavanprash Per Serving*

 *The above graph illustrates the results of an ORAC 5.0 full-spectrum analysis of Banyan Chyavanprash compared with various fruits and vegetables known for their health benefits.
 The analysis consists of five types of tests that evaluate the antioxidant capacity of the material against five of the primary oxygen radicals found in humans.
 ORAC 5.0 includes all five tests.
 The five types of tests are: ORAC Peroxyl Radical, HORAC Hydroxyl Radical, NORAC Peroxynitrite, SORAC Superoxide, and SOAC Singlet Oxygen.